Quasi-Euclidean tilings over 2-dimensional Artin groups and their applications: Introduction

 If $A_\Gamma$ is right-angled then $\QI(A_\Gamma)$ is much smaller than $\Aut(D_\Gamma)$, see \cite[Corollary 4.20]{MR3692971}.
 This suggests that the Artin groups in Theorem~\ref{thm:intro4} are more rigid than right-angled Artin groups.
 On the other hand, the Artin groups in Theorem~\ref{thm:intro4} may not be as rigid as mapping class groups, since elements in $\Isom(A_\Gamma)$ are not necessarily uniformly close to automorphisms of $A_\Gamma$.
 A group $G$ is \emph{strongly rigid} if any element in $\QI(G)$ is uniformly close to an element in $\Aut(G)$.
 Now we characterize all strongly rigid members of the class of large-type and triangle-free Artin groups.

-\begin{theorem} Let $A_\Gamma$ be a large-type and triangle-free Artin group.
-Then $A_\Gamma$ is strongly rigid if and only if $\Gamma$ satisfies all of the following conditions: \begin{enumerate} \item $\Gamma$ is connected and has $\ge 3$ vertices; \item $\Gamma$ does not have separating vertices and edges; \item any label preserving automorphism of $\Gamma$ which fixes the neighborhood of a vertex is the identity. \end{enumerate} Moreover, if a large-type and triangle-free Artin group $A_\Gamma$ satisfies all the above conditions and $H$ is a finitely generated group quasi-isometric to $A_\Gamma$, then $H$ is virtually $A_\Gamma$, i.e.\ there exists a finite index subgroup $H'\le H$ and a homomorphism $\phi\colon H'\to A_\Gamma$ with finite kernel and finite index image. \end{theorem}
+\begin{theorem}[=Theorem~\ref{thm:largechar2}] Let $A_\Gamma$ be a large-type and triangle-free Artin group.
+Then $A_\Gamma$ is strongly rigid if and only if $\Gamma$ satisfies all of the following conditions: \begin{enumerate} \item $\Gamma$ is connected and has $\ge 3$ vertices; \item $\Gamma$ does not have separating vertices and edges; \item any label preserving automorphism of $\Gamma$ which fixes the neighborhood of a vertex is the identity. \end{enumerate} Moreover, if a large-type and triangle-free Artin group $A_\Gamma$ satisfies all the above conditions and $H$ is a finitely generated group quasi-isometric to $A_\Gamma$, then $H$ is virtually $A_\Gamma$. \end{theorem}

 \begin{remark} We note that the above quasi-isometric rigidity results do not use the full strength of Theorem~\ref{thm:intro1} and Theorem~\ref{thm:stable line}, since proving the two theorems in the special cases of triangle-free Artin groups and Artin groups of hyperbolic type in the sense of \cite{MR2174269} are much easier (though still non-trivial).
 Moreover, if an Artin group is triangle-free, then it acts geometrically on a $2$--dimensional CAT(0) complex \cite{brady2000three}, and it is C(4)-T(4) with respect to the standard presentation \cite{Pride}.
 There are alternative starting points of studying quasiflats in such complexes, either by using \cite{bks}, or using \cite{olshanskii2017flat}.
 However, several new ingredients are needed to deal with the general $2$--dimensional case.
 We present the above quasi-isometric rigidity results in order to demonstrate the potential of using Theorem~\ref{thm:intro1} and Theorem~\ref{thm:stable line} to obtain similar results for more general classes of Artin groups. \end{remark}